Discharge Instructions: Wrapping Your Stump Below the Knee

-Wrapping your stump keeps the limb from swelling and shapes it so that it fits more comfortably in a prosthesis.
+Wrapping your stump keeps the limb from swelling.
+And it shapes it so that it fits more comfortably in a prosthesis.
 You'll probably need to keep your limb wrapped (or keep it in a "shrinker sock") at all times-except when you bathe or wear a prosthesis.
 If it's hard for you to wrap the limb yourself, have someone wrap it for you.
 You may want to wrap it before you put on your underclothes.

-- Use one or two clean 4-inch elastic bandages each day.
+- Use 1 or 2 clean 4-inch elastic bandages each day.
 You may want to sew them together end to end.

 - Sit on the edge of a firm bed or chair.
 As you wrap, keep your knee extended on a stump board or chair of the same height.

 - Always wrap in a diagonal direction.
 Wrapping straight across the limb can cut off the blood supply.

 - Keep the tension greatest at the end of the limb.
 Gradually reduce the tension as you work up the lower leg.

 - Make sure there are at least 2 layers of bandage and that no layer directly overlaps another.
 Keep the bandage free of wrinkles and creases.

 - Be sure there is no puckering or bulging of the skin.
 Check to make sure that all the skin below the knee is covered.
 Don't cover the kneecap.

 - Rewrap the limb every 4 to 6 hours, or if the bandage starts to slip or feel loose.